Press Release Board Approves Career Tech Education Standards- Year 2013 (CA Dept of Education)... Read More

 High School Students: Register for ROP classes on your high school campus, just as you would register for any class on your campus.
 The Career Education Specialist in your high school Career Center is available to assist you: Career Education Specialists

-High School Students: ROP courses are open to all high school students, age 16 years and older, with enrollment priority given to students within one of our three member school districts (Dublin USD, Livermore Valley Joint USD, and Pleasanton USD)
+High School Students: ROP courses are open to all high school students, age 16 years and older, within one of our three member school districts (Dublin USD, Livermore Valley Joint USD, and Pleasanton USD)

 Adults: At this time there is only one course available to adults, Water Pollution Control.
 Enrollment priority is given to high school students.